Bush-Willow (boys) and Silver Cluster-Leaf (girls) Lodges are located on campus and have a combined capacity of 50 children from Grade 4 upwards.

 Pupils attend regular church services.

-We also offer horse stabling facilities.
+We also offer horse stabling facilities withing walking distance of the school.